Quick Facts about Excessive Hair

 - 1 in 10 young women are affected by polycystic ovarian syndrome.

-The appearance of dark, coarse hair – called terminal or mature hair -on the face, back, neck, and legs is typical of men who have reached puberty, and is caused by the activity of androgens, or male sex hormones.
-However, the appearance of terminal hairs on women is much less common, and is usually caused by hormonal imbalance, specifically an excess of androgens in the bloodstream.
+The appearance of dark, coarse hair - called terminal or mature hair - on the face, back, neck, and legs is typical of men who have reached puberty, and it is caused by the activity of androgens, or male sex hormones.
+However, the appearance of terminal hairs on women is much less common, and it is usually caused by hormonal imbalance, specifically an excess of androgens in the bloodstream.

 Identifying Excessive Hair